 Yes.
 Facebook is "in the public domain" and is used across Albion College and many campuses by faculty and staff.
-For Albion College Residential Life, role modeling responsible behavior and ability to follow and enforce university policy are important hiring criteria.
+For Albion College Residential Life, role modeling responsible behavior and ability to follow and enforce college policy are important hiring criteria.
 Applicants are encouraged to evaluate their Facebook and other online profiles as they decide how they want to present themselves to others.
 A student's profile ideally matches the person he or she is.

 Yes.
 International students may work as RAs.
 However, international students should contact the Center for International Education if they have questions about their visas.

 It depends.
 Every case is different.
-Please consult with an RD or the Director of Residential Life in order to discuss it further.
+Please consult with an RD or the Director for Residential Life in order to discuss it further.
 Regardless, while employed, staff members will be disciplined up to and including discharge if they violate any College policies or procedures.

 No. The RA stipend is based on a 20 hour work week.
 Therefore, RAs are not eligible for other campus employment.
 RAs are also not allowed to work elsewhere in Albion or surrounding communities during the academic year.
 You may hold part-time employment/seasonal employment during break periods away from campus.

 Fall Training is a two-week period, prior to the final SOAR, in which the entire RA staff is trained on a variety of topics during the day, and then individual buildings do their training in the evenings.
 There is a lot of information covered during this time, but there are also a lot of group activities and team builders so you can get to know your new staff.

 RA Training covers topics like Policies, Crisis Management, Community Building, On-Campus Resources, Fire Safety, and more.
 There is also several days in which RAs are able to practice what they have learned through scenarios and skits.